althonos/fs.archive/README.rst

-The ``fs.archive.open_archive`` function is the easiest way to open an archive filesystem, with an archive located on any other filesystem, directly determining the type to use from the file extension:
+The ``fs.archive.open_archive`` function is the easiest way to open an archive filesystem, with an archive located on any other filesystem, directly determining the class to use from the file extension:

 .. code:: python